Patrick Sharp: Return to Chicago

 On July 1, 2017, Sharp signed a one-year contract with the Chicago Blackhawks for the 2017–18 season.
 Sharp accepted a pay cut, earning a $800,000 base salary with $200,000 in potential bonuses, to return to Chicago.
-The Blackhawks named Sharp an alternate captain for their final home game of the season and honored him after the game.
+The Blackhawks named Sharp an alternate captain for their final home game of the season against the St. Louis Blues and honored him after the game, which they lost 4–1.
 Sharp announced his intention to retire after his final game, commenting, "I think I've known what I wanted to do for a long period of time here, and it's never easy...
 But I think I'm just ready to take that next step in my life — and looking forward to it."
+He ended his final season with 10 goals and 11 assists for 21 points in 70 games as the Blackhawks failed to qualify for the playoffs for the first time since 2008, coming 19 points behind the last spot.

 Post-retirement

 In October 2018, Sharp joined NBC Sports Chicago as a studio analyst.
 Sharp joined NBC Sports as a guest analyst for its coverage of the Stanley Cup Playoffs just 10 days after his retirement.
 After Sharp's part-time work as a studio analyst for NBC Sports during the 2018-19 NHL season, the network announced on September 25, 2019, it had added Sharp to its team of full-time studio analysts.
 Sharp later left NBC Sports to join NBC Sports Chicago for Chicago Blackhawks telecasts in 2021, and he later share the role with Troy Murray as the team's TV color commentator, replacing Eddie Olczyk.
+Sharp worked the 2023 Stanley Cup Playoffs for TNT.

-Sharp joined the University of Vermont men's ice hockey coaching staff in the Fall of 2021.
+Sharp joined the University of Vermont men's ice hockey coaching staff in the fall of 2021.

+In June 2023, Sharp left the NBC Sports Chicago and the University of Vermont coaching staff to join the Philadelphia Flyers' front office as a special adviser to hockey operations.